binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rules 801 and 802 Hearsay

-**Hearsay** is any statement by a declarant made out of court offered to prove the truth of the matter asserted.
-A declarant is a person (not animal nor machine) who made the out of court statement based on personal knowledge.
+**Hearsay** is any statement by a declarant made  out-of-court offered to prove the truth of the matter asserted.
+A declarant is a person (not animal nor machine) who made the  out-of-court statement based on personal knowledge.
 Hearsay is prohibited because the jury cannot assess the declarant’s sincerity or credibility, the declarant cannot be cross examined (to test for mistake or clarity, and the statements were not made under oath, which makes them unreliable.
 Hearsay is inadmissible unless an exception or exemption applies.

 ---